Samuelsen1/Tech-Writing-Samples/README.md

-# How to Manage Health Conditions on Welth.
+# User Guide on Welth— A Fictional Health Management Platform.
 # Overview
 - Introduction to Welth.
 - Creating an account / Logging in.